AzenkChina/qos_script/README.md

 # qos_script

-QOS script for openwrt, iptables and tc program require.
+qos script for openwrt, iptables and tc programs is require.